 Research and clinical trials

-Researchers around the world are looking at making better and kinder treatments for lung cancer.
+Researchers around the world are looking at better ways to prevent, diagnose and treat lung cancer.

 Go to Cancer Research UK’s clinical trials database if you are looking for a trial for lung cancer in the UK.
 You need to talk to your specialist if there are any trials that you think you might be able to take part in.